 You must also be one of the following:

-- the primary carer of a British child
+- the primary carer of either a British citizen or someone from the EU, Switzerland, Norway, Iceland or Liechtenstein

-A ‘primary carer’ means you’re someone’s main carer - or you share the responsibility with someone else - and you’re their family or legal guardian.
+Being a ‘primary carer’ means you’re someone’s main carer, or you share the responsibility with someone else at least equally, and you’re their direct relative or legal guardian.

 If you cannot apply, check what type of visa you’ll need to come to the UK.